 Technology developed by Adventium on a Small Business Innovation Research project was featured by the U.S. Air Force as a transition success.
 This technology allocates cyber defenses to huge networks while making sure that mission requirements are satisfied during deployment and operations.
 The Cybercraft Architecture Reasoner Inferring Network and Application Environments (CARINAE) technology provides bandwidth, memory, and computational performance assessments for large networks supporting diverse operational missions and defensive applications.

 Martin Michalowski, Mark Boddy and Mike Neilsen published “Bayesian Learning of Generalized Board Positions for Improved Move Prediction in Computer GO” at the Twenty-Fifth Conference on Artificial Intelligence (AAAI-11) in San Francisco, California.
 Read the paper here.

-Adventium Enterprises™, a Minneapolis-based software research and development company, announced that it has been awarded a Phase 2 Navy Small Business Innovative Research (SBIR) program from the Office of Naval Research (ONR).
+Adventium Enterprises, a Minneapolis-based software research and development company, announced that it has been awarded a Phase I Department of Defense (DoD) Small Business Innovative Research (SBIR) program from the Office of Naval Research (ONR).
 Adventium’s Stealthy MOnitoring KErnel (SMOKE) leverages hardware virtualization and management technologies to provide a stealthy, evolvable, lowoverhead monitoring kernel suitable for large-scale deployment on the millions of commercial desktops and servers used by the DoD.